 Major global brands, from General Motors and Amazon to Walmart and Starbucks, have made headlines announcing aggressive targets for carbon neutrality by 2030 and 2040.
 Private market players also have a fundamental role to play.
 But where do you begin?

 Getting Started on Ambitious Net Zero Targets

-- Scope 2 emissions are indirect, meaning they relate to emissions from energy that is purchased by the company, like employee commuting or electricity.
+Scope 2 emissions are indirect, meaning they relate to emissions from energy that is purchased by the company, such as electricity.

 A recent report from the UN’s Intergovernmental Panel on Climate Change (IPCC) warns the climate crisis will have deeper consequences than previously reported, and we must adapt as a global society.
 Sustained and aggressive greenhouse gas reduction can limit further climate change and investment in climate action can help communities most at risk.

 We will continue to see headlines about organizations making commitments to carbon neutrality.
 It’s an urgent topic both for the environment and for business.
 Like any ESG initiative, success requires intentional action and data from which to measure progress.
 Private organizations, as well as GPs and LPs, can use data to set appropriate targets, measure progress and benchmark against peers.